 University of Cincinnati offers access to scholarships that can reduce tuition burden and sometimes support additional costs.
 Below are top options prioritized by funding level.

 When reviewing university scholarships connected to University of Cincinnati, these are often the first awards worth checking due to the typical scale of support.
-A strong option is Cincinnatus Scholarship which is fully funded and often covers $120,000 for 4 academic years, (full tuition, fees, room, board, and a book allowance) for Presidential Scholarship awardees and $6,000 to $24,000 ($1,500 to $6,000 per academic year) for Century and University Scholarship awardees.
-International Scholarships is partially funded, and coverage often includes financial aid amounting from $5,000 to $15,000 annually for Uptown Campus students and financial aid amounting from $2,000 to $4,000 annually for 4 semesters for Regional Campus students.
-Graduate Assistantships is partially funded and typically covers $21.63 stipend per hour for those enlisted in Ph.D. courses, $16.48 stipend per hour for those enlisted in master's courses, and discount at the University of Cincinnati bookstore.
+A strong option is International Scholarships which is partially funded and often covers financial aid amounting from $5,000 to $15,000 annually for Uptown Campus students and financial aid amounting from $2,000 to $4,000 annually for 4 semesters for Regional Campus students.
+Graduate Assistantships is partially funded, and coverage often includes $21.63 stipend per hour for those enlisted in Ph.D. courses, $16.48 stipend per hour for those enlisted in master's courses, and discount at the University of Cincinnati bookstore.

 If you are building a wider scholarship strategy for University of Cincinnati, external and government programs can be important additions.
 Here are a few to consider.
 Fulbright Foreign Student Program is commonly categorized as fully funded support, and coverage that often includes roundtrip transportation from the country of origin to the US, monthly living stipend, and tuition fees.
 With AAUW’s International Fellowship, students may receive partially funded support, and coverage frequently includes $20,000 for Master's and first professional degree recipients, $25,000 for doctoral students, and $50,000 for postdoctoral students.